drts01/presentation--ci-cd-101/slides/029-jekyll.md

 <aside class="notes">
 * Generates site and<br />
-  starts a local webserver to view it.
+  starts a local web server to view it.

 </aside>
 </section>